tchadw/SmartRez-Backend/README.md

 Built using the MERN stack.

-Eventually will scrape data from Indeed, LinkedIn, Monster, etc. to gether job descriptions and responsibilities
+Eventually will scrape data from Indeed, LinkedIn, Monster, etc. to gather job descriptions and responsibilities